tektoncd/operator/docs/TektonConfig.md

 ```
 - `disabled` : if the value set as `true`, pruner feature will be disabled (default: `false`)
 - `schedule`: how often to run the pruner job.
 User can understand the schedule syntax [here][schedule].
+- `startingDeadlineSeconds`: Optional deadline in seconds for starting the job if it misses scheduled time for any reason.
+Missed jobs executions will be counted as failed ones
 - `resources`: supported resources for auto prune are `taskrun` and `pipelinerun`
 - `keep`: maximum number of resources to keep while deleting or removing resources
 - `keep-since`: retain the resources younger than the specified value in minutes